Juan-Jones/earnonlinemoney/content/blog/ways-to-get-paid-in-one-hour.md

 ### 16. Take Online Surveys

 Online surveys are a quick and easy way to make money.
 Companies like Swagbucks, Survey Junkie, and Vindale Research pay users to share their opinions on products and services.
-You can earn anywhere from $1 to $50 per survey, depending on the length and complexity.
+You can earn anywhere from $1 to $50 using the [best survey sites]({{< relref "best-survey-sites" >}}), depending on the length and complexity.

 ### 17. Offer Pet Sitting or Dog Walking Services